 A key component of Creative Twinning projects is collaboration, since the scheme focuses on increasing trust and improving communication between the Netherlands and EU neighbours.
 As a result, your organisation must be engaged in an alliance to be eligible for a Creative Twinning subsidy.
 Find out more about the criteria for collaboration.

-a. aimed at countries not served by an operational Dutch embassy;
+- They are served by an operational Dutch embassy.